UniversalDependencies/udw21/program.md

 # Program

-*All times are CET (UTC+1).*
+*All times are CET (UTC+1).* The workshop will happen at [Coling on Underline](https://www.underline.io/events/54/reception).

+The pre-recorded talks are available in the [Underline session for the workshop](https://underline.io/events/54/sessions?eventSessionId=1447).
+The posters are available under the [Posters session](https://www.underline.io/events/54/posters/).
+Search for "UDW".

 **14:00-14:10 Introduction**

 **14:10-15:00 Q&A Session 1**

+Sarah McGuiness, Jason Phelan, Abigail Walsh and Teresa Lynn: [Annotating MWEs in the Irish UD Treebank](./papers/2020.udw2020-1.15.pdf)

+Josef Ruppenhofer and Ines Rehbein: [I’ve Got a Construction Looks Funny – Representing and Recovering Non-Standard Constructions in UD](./papers/2020.udw2020-1.16.pdf)

 Francis Tyers and Karina Mishchenkova: [Dependency Annotation of Noun Incorporation in Polysynthetic Languages](./papers/2020.udw2020-1.22.pdf)

-Josef Ruppenhofer and Ines Rehbein: [I’ve Got a Construction Looks Funny – Representing and Recovering Non-Standard Constructions in UD](./papers/2020.udw2020-1.16.pdf)

-Sarah McGuiness, Jason Phelan, Abigail Walsh and Teresa Lynn: [Annotating MWEs in the Irish UD Treebank](./papers/2020.udw2020-1.15.pdf)

 Olivier Bondéelle and Sylvain Kahane: [Subjecthood and Annotation: The Cases of French and Wolof](./papers/2020.udw2020-1.5.pdf)